stoporinjail/Python-Lessons/README.md

 git pull origin master
 ```
 # Suggestions
 Do you have any suggestions?
-Click [this](https://repl.it/@stoporinjail/Python-Lessons) link!
+Click [this](https://repl.it/@stoporinjail/Python-Lessons) link and add a comment!

 ---
 Have a great day!